Family Constellation TherapyJun 30, 2022

 Ande: So let's talk a little bit about how people can learn more about you.
 I know you have a gift for everyone and an offer and there's a couple buttons below that lead over to your site, so what do you have for us?

-Dr. Ameet: So I have a wonderful gift of free videos and an e-book that helps you heal your gut, your liver, your adrenal glands and there's a beautiful emotional healing exercise in there as well.
+Dr. Ameet: So I have a wonderful gift of free videos and a gut health book (e-book) that helps you heal your gut, your liver, your adrenal glands and there's a beautiful emotional healing exercise in there as well.
 And there's some videos on constellation work.
 And you also have free access to some interviews of mine where I go deeper into some other work - emotional healing work, trauma work, fatigue, etcetera.

 Ande: Awesome.
 Thank you.
 I appreciate all of that.
 And any last insights, Ameet, before you wrap up?